 It is an account where you contribute money from your salary BEFORE taxes are withheld, then incur eligible expenses and get reimbursed.
 You pay less in taxes so you save money.

 Annuitants are not eligible to enroll.

-There are three types of FSAs offered by FSAFEDS: Each type has a minimum annual election of \$250.
-The maximum annual election for a health care flexible spending account (HCFSA) or a limited expense health care spending account (LEX HCFSA) is \$2,500.
+There are three types of FSAs offered by FSAFEDS: Each type has a minimum annual election of \$100.
+The maximum annual election for a health care flexible spending account (HCFSA) or a limited expense health care spending account (LEX HCFSA) is \$2,500 per person.
+The maximum annual election for a dependent care flexible spending account (DCFSA) is \$5,000 per household.

-Health Care FSA (HCFSA) - Reimburses you for eligible health care expenses (such as copayments, deductibles, insulin products, physician prescribed over-the-counter medications, vision and dental expenses, and much more) for you and your tax dependents including adult children (through the end of the calendar year in which they turn 26) which are not covered or reimbursed by FEHBP or FEDVIP coverage or any other insurance.
+• Health Care FSA (HCFSA) - Reimburses you for eligible out-of-pocket health care expenses (such as copayments, deductibles, physician prescribed over-the-counter medications, vision and dental expenses, and much more) for you and your tax dependents including adult children (through the end of the calendar year in which they turn 26).